atlemann/atlemann.github.io/_drafts/mqtt.md

             interfaceType
 ```

 Next we have to listen to events from the motion sensor.
 We'll turn on the lights when presence is detected and make it red when the burglar event is triggered (e.g. when shaking the sensor).
-The necessary topics was found from the `getAllDevices` response above.
+The necessary topics were found from the `getAllDevices` response above.

 ```fsharp
 use! mqttClient = MqttClient.create (ClientId "FsFimp") server credentials